pip-services/pip-services-docs/content/en/dart/expressions/io/_index.md

 ### Interfaces

 #### [IScanner](iscanner)
-Defines scanner that can read and unread characters and count lines.
+Defines a scanner that can read and unread characters and count lines.
 This scanner is used by tokenizers to process input streams.

 <br>